Prapthi564/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 ## Exercise 3: Configure Session Hosts

-In this task, we will install and configure FSLogix in the **AVD-HP01-SH-0** session host using a Powershell script.
+In this Exercise, we will install and configure FSLogix in the **AVD-HP01-SH-0** session host using a Powershell script.

 1. In your Azure portal, search for **Virtual Machines** in the search bar and click on **Virtual Machines** from the suggestions.